htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 partitionable slot.
 Clearly, for the job to work, the *condor_startd* daemon must create slots with at least as many resources as the job needs.
-However, it may be valuable to create dynamic slots somewhat bigger than the job’s request, as subsequent jobs may be more likely to reuse the newly created slot when the initial job is done using it.
+However, it may be valuable to create dynamic slots somewhat bigger than the job's request, as subsequent jobs may be more likely to reuse the newly created slot when the initial job is done using it.

 The *condor_startd* configuration variables which control this and